Fulbright program

 The Emerging Young Leaders Award is granted to 10 outstanding young leaders from across the globe.
 The young leaders selected are given the opportunity to visit the United States for an intensive 2-week program designed to recognize and support their efforts to enact positive social transformation.
 The program includes an award ceremony in Washington DC, meetings with U.S. government officials and NGOs, and a trip to Austin, Texas to participate in professional meetings with American counterparts.

-International Writing Program
+Women2Women International Leadership Program